 It's becoming extremely easy (and I don't think it's only good) to alter a video, and the latest developments in AI are truly impressive.

-A collaboration between giants (Stanford University and Princeton plus the Max Planck Institute for Informatics and Adobe) makes it possible to alter the speech in a video simply by modifying the textual transcription, and without creating the “dubbing” effect.
+A collaboration between giants (Stanford and Princeton Universities plus the Max Planck Institute for Informatics and Adobe) makes it possible to alter the speech in a video simply by modifying the textual transcription, and without creating the "dubbing" effect.

 In other words, the person who is speaking on video will literally change the words of his speech, also modifying the lip movements.